J.Crew Code of Vendor Conduct

 TransparencyJ.Crew is committed to working with suppliers who are open and honest with us.
 J.Crew suppliers shall maintain complete and accurate records and information so that compliance can be effectively assessed.
 Suppliers must not falsify or understate any aspects of their operations to J.Crew or our representatives.
 Suppliers must not coach employees on how to answer questions or respond to inquiries by J.Crew or our representatives.

 Monitoring and ComplianceJ.Crew reserves the right to conduct announced and unannounced inspections of all manufacturing facilities.
 Suppliers should ensure that the requirements in this Code are understood and implemented at every level and must maintain all documentation necessary to demonstrate compliance with the J.Crew Code of Vendor Conduct.
 Suppliers must allow representatives of J.Crew full access to facilities, documents and workers.
 Suppliers shall submit an improvement plan to address any issues of noncompliance that may be found during the course of compliance inspections.
-J.Crew reserves the right to terminate its business relationship with any supplier who is unwilling or unable to comply with the provisions set
+J.Crew reserves the right to terminate its business relationship with any supplier who is unwilling or unable to comply with the provisions set forth herein.

 J.CREW REsponsible sourcing